 Executive Assistant and Board Liaison, Kelly Pierce came to Austin looking for greener pastures after leaving the Big Apple in August 2016.
 Before joining Waller Creek, she worked at the University of Texas Libraries as Development Assistant.
 In NYC, she was an Associate Teacher at Success Academy and before that worked in the creative department at Madeline Weinrib’s design showroom.
 Kelly graduated with a Bachelor of Arts in Journalism and Mass Communications from the University of South Carolina, with a minor in Graphic Design.

 Kelly has dedicated herself to a variety of volunteerships.
 In New York she formed and led Girl Scout Troop 3132 and also helped at Gallop NYC—a therapeutic equestrian organization for people with disabilities.
-When she is not working at Waller Creek Conservancy, she can be found cycling around town on a tandem bike with the Texas School for the Blind and Visually Impaired or playing with her favorite four-legged pal, Jackson.
+When she is not working at Waller Creek Conservancy, she can be found cycling around town on a tandem bike with the Texas School for the Blind and Visually Impaired or playing with her favorite four-legged pal, Noah.

 Kim Barker is the Capital Projects Manager at Waller Creek Conservancy where she helps make the incredible vision and plans for Waller Creek a built reality.